By Connected Technology Solutions

 Vanderbilt University Medical Center has since expanded the use of CTS patient check-in kiosks to ambulatory settings, including clinics in dermatology, surgical weight loss, and women’s health, among others.

 Kiosk usage remains optional – patients may complete some or all registration tasks at a CTS kiosk.
-Starting simple and adding functionality over time was an important strategy to allow patients and staff time to become familiar with the new process, and to identify best practices for roll out across the system.
+Starting simple and adding functionality over time was an important strategy to allow patients and staff time to become familiar with the new process and to identify best practices for rollout across the system.

 Vanderbilt surveyed patients and staff for feedback and found the following: